softwareguru/ccoss-website/README.md

 ## Overview

-This repo contains the code and data for the [Beam Summit website](beamsummit.org).
+This repo contains the code and data for the [CCOSS website](ccoss.org).

 ## Structure
 * There are branches for each summit edition.
 They can be old events which are kept here for archiving or current/upcoming